bloomiox/a2a/docs/THEME_SYSTEM.md

-# App Settings & Theme System
+# App Settings & Styling System

-This document explains how to use the comprehensive App Settings and Theme System that applies appearance and feature settings globally across all pages.
+This document explains how to use the comprehensive App Settings and Styling System that applies appearance and feature settings globally across all pages.

 ## Overview

-The theme system consists of several components that work together to provide:
+The app styling system consists of several components that work together to provide:
 - **Global appearance settings** (logo, colors, branding)
 - **Feature toggles** that can enable/disable functionality
 - **Maintenance mode** support
-- **Responsive design** with theme-aware components
+- **Responsive design** with app-aware components
 - **Accessibility** features

 ## Core Components